simonorozcoarias/Inpactor/README.md

 - LTR-FINDER version 1.0.5 (http://mafft.cbrc.jp/alignment/software/)

 # Installation:
-After install all prerequistes, you must clone the repository of the current version of Parallan using:
+After install all prerequistes, you must clone the repository of the current version of Inpactor using:

 $ git clone https://github.com/simonorozcoarias/Inpactor.git, then you might run as following:

 $ cd Inpactor

-$ mpicc parallan.c -o Inpactor
+$ mpicc Inpactor.c -o Inpactor

 This step produces an executable, which will be used in next sections.